apikzorian/v2/week13/hw/README.md

 # Homework 13: Deep Learning SDK (the unofficial one, by Dustin Franklin)

-We find that Dusty's repo has been one of the best places to find cool examples and cool code for doing something practical, so hopefully you'll enjoy it as well.
-In this homework, you'll be using transfer learning to create a model that classifies plants, directly on your TX2!
+In this homework, used transfer learning to create a model that classifies plants, directly on my TX2

 ## Setting up